 Stockholder Transaction Expenses (as a Percentage of Offering Price)

 Sales Load %(1)

 Offering Expenses %(2)

-Total Common Stockholder Expenses " %(3)
+Total Common Stockholder Expenses %(3)

 Estimated Annual Expenses (as Percentage of Net Assets Attributable to Common Shares)(4)

 Management Fees %(5)

 Incentive Fees Payable Under the Investment Management Agreement %(6)

 Interest Payments on Borrowed Funds %(7)

 Other Expenses %(8)

-Total Annual Expenses (9)
+Total Annual Expenses %(9)

-- (1) Represents the estimated dealer manager fee with respect to the rights to be sold by us in this offering. - (2) Amount reflects estimated offering expenses of approximately \$\ and based on the rights offered in this offering at the public offering price of \$\ per right. - (3) The expenses of our dividend reinvestment plan are included in "Other Expenses." - (4) "Net Assets Attributable to Common Shares" equals our net assets at , 20 , plus the anticipated net proceeds from this offering. - Our management fee is 2.0% of our total assets, payable quarterly in arrears based on our total assets at the beginning of the quarter.
-See "The Advisor-Investment management agreement" in the accompanying prospectus for additional information regarding our investment management agreement. - (6) These Incentive Fees are based on actual amounts incurred during the year ended concentrated in the fourth quarter of each year.
+(1)Represents the estimated dealer manager fee with respect to the rights to be sold by us in this offering.

+(2)Amount reflects estimated offering expenses of approximately \$ and based on the rights offered in this offering at the public offering price of \$ per right.

+The expenses of our dividend reinvestment plan are included in "Other Expenses."
+(3)

+"Net Assets Attributable to Common Shares" equals our net assets at , 20 , plus the anticipated net proceeds from this offering.
+(4)

+- (5)Our management fee is 2.0% of our total assets, payable quarterly in arrears based on our total assets at the beginning of the quarter.
+See "The Advisor- Investment management agreement" in the accompanying prospectus for additional information regarding our investment management agreement. - (6) These Incentive Fees are based on actual amounts incurred during the year ended , 20 , as our Incentive Fees are currently expected to be concentrated in the fourth quarter of each year.
 However, the Incentive Fee is based on our performance, will vary from year to year and will not be paid unless our performance exceeds certain thresholds.
-As we cannot predict whether we will meet these thresholds, the Incentive Fee paid in future years, if any, may be substantially different than the fee incurred during the year ended please see the section of the accompanying prospectus captioned "The Advisor-Investment management agreement" and Note 3 to our financial statements included elsewhere in this prospectus supplement. - (7) "Interest Payments on Borrowed Funds" represents interest and credit facility fees incurred and amortization of debt issuance costs during the months ended , 20 [annualized for a full year].
-Our average outstanding debt balance during the months ended , 20 was approximately \$ million.
+As we cannot predict whether we will meet these thresholds, the Incentive Fee paid in future years, if any, may be substantially different than the fee incurred during the year ended , 20 .
+For more detailed information about the Incentive Fee, please see the section of the accompanying prospectus captioned "The Advisor-Investment management agreement" and Note 3 to our financial statements included elsewhere in this prospectus supplement. - "Interest Payments on Borrowed Funds" represents interest and credit facility fees incurred and amortization of debt issuance costs during the (7)months , 20 ended , 20 [annualized for a full year].
+Our average outstanding debt balance during the months ended was approximately \$ million.
 The Credit Facility allows us to increase commitments thereunder up to an additional \$ million.
 In addition, on January 18, 2011 we issued \$158 million of Senior Secured Notes with an interest rate of 6.50% and a maturity date of January 18, 2016 and \$17 million of Senior Secured Notes with an interest rate of 6.60% and a maturity date of January 18, 2018.
 As a result, our interest payments on borrowed funds as a percentage of net assets attributable to common shares may increase. - (8) "Other Expenses" includes our overhead expenses, including expenses of the Advisor reimbursable under the investment management agreement and of the Administrator reimbursable under the administration agreement.
-Such expenses are based on actual other expenses for the months ended , 20 [annualized for a full year].
+Such expenses are based on actual other expenses for the months ended [annualized for a full year].
+20